 Any fleet manager would tell you that managing a fleet is no child’s play — and they’d be absolutely right.
 With expenses to control, vehicles to maintain, and drivers to keep safe and productive, they have enough on their plate; and, no room for error, as it is.
 To be able to minimize errors, and keep operations rolling, they need to increase fleet efficiency.

 But what does that entail?
-In this article, we share some tips to help you streamline your fleet management, and kick-start fleet efficiency practices!
+In this article, we share some tips to help you streamline your vehicle management, and kick-start fleet efficiency practices!

 6 ways to increase fleet efficiency

 1. Utilize technology